trumpfheller/trumpfheller.github.io/python/lists.md

 <class list>
 ```

-- keyword “in”:
+**keyword “in”**
 - to check if a list contains a certain element
  * If the element is present, it will return a True boolean.
  * If the element is not found in the list, it will return False.
 - result of this check is a Boolean, which we can use as a condition for branching or looping.
-    -

 ```python
 x = ["This", "is", "a", "list"]
 "Today" in x